 The Subtitle says that the Bureau of Investigation has the duty to investigate claims made against the City, and report the results of those investigations to the City Solicitor.
 The obvious intent is to assist the City Solicitor in defending against such claims.
 This section of the City Code has no relevance to the legislation at issue, because the legislation has nothing to do with investigations of claims against the City.

-Finally, City Charter, Art.
-VII, § 24, has been cited.
+Finally, City Charter, Article VII, Section 24, has been cited.
 This provision creates the Law Department within the executive branch, and creates the office of the City Solicitor, specifically describing the Solicitor’s job function: “The City Solicitor shall have sole charge and direction of the preparation and trial of all suits, actions and proceedings of every kind to which the City, or any municipal officer or agency, shall be a party.”
-Charter, Art.
-VII, § 24(b).
+Charter, Article VII, Section 24(b).